Mergifyio/mergify/doc/source/configuration.rst

    * - ``branches``
      - ``dict``
-     - A dictionary where keys are regular expression to match against branch names and the values are of type :ref:`rule`.
+     - A dictionary where keys are string or regular expression (if starting by ``^``) to match against branch names and the values are of type :ref:`rule`.

 .. _rule: